barbatus/angular2-meteor-universal/README.md

   need to work with the `client` folder as most of you do regularly by putting there Angular 2 components, and also create `routes.ts` there with routes that are supposed to be client side solely;

-- Note that it makes sense to keep basic versions of the components in the `imports` folder, and extends them on the client with some specific only to the client functionality Doing in this way will let you to avoid unexpected errors and compiler cursing, since every component placed in `imports` should use API available on the every side.
+- Note that sometimes it makes sense to keep only basic components in the `imports` folder, extending them on the client (server) with some specific only to the client functionality.
+  Doing so will let you to avoid unexpected errors and compiler cursing, since every component put in `imports` should use API available on the both sides.
 Please, check how it's done in the Socially part of the demo app.

 - `Router.route` and `Router.group` are only wrappers over analogous methods of  `FlowRouter`, so they take same parameters as original methods.
 If want to use other methods of the `FlowRouter`'s API ,